-The DSL at Beths Grammar School is currently Mrs Sarah King and she has been nominated by the Governing Body of Beths Grammar School to refer allegations or suspicions of neglect or abuse to the statutory authorities.
+The DSL at Beths Grammar School is currently Mr Adam Jones and he has been nominated by the Governing Body of Beths Grammar School to refer allegations or suspicions of neglect or abuse to the statutory authorities.
 Beths is committed to having a member of the safeguarding team available during normal school hours, however in the event that they cannot be found members of staff should speak to the most senior member of staff on the premises, who is available at that time.
 Both the Headteacher and the other Deputy Headteachers are contactable on their school mobile phone, when not on the school premises.
+All members of the leadership team (SLT) are also level 3 (DSL) safeguarding trained.